 It can be so hard to part with your children’s baby clothes.
-They’re just so cute and tiny, so totally precious.
-And full of memories, how could you bear to give them up?
-But, maybe you’re running out of room trying to store them, and hiring a carpenter to build a new walk-in closet is not an option.
-Or maybe it doesn’t make sense to pack them away, never to be seen again.
-Maybe you want to make them a part of your everyday life, eh?
+They’re just so cute and tiny, so totally precious, and full of memories.
+How could you bear to give them up?
+But maybe you’re so strapped for space to store them, you're considering hiring a carpenter to build a new walk-in closet.
+Or maybe you just don't want to pack them away, never to be seen again.
 What’s a nostalgic mama to do?

 Luckily, there are tons of great ways to repurpose your baby clothes into awesome, useful, and decorative items.
 Here are a few of my very favorites: